New Steam IP

 The Subsequent EIR identified significant impacts related to Air Quality and Greenhouse Gas Emissions that cannot be avoided or mitigated below a level of significance.

 Prima Deshecha landfill Zone 4 expansion Environmental Impact Report.
-Currently states the landfill is a source of cumulatively considerable increases of VOCs, NOX, CO, and Micro Particulate Matter.
+Currently states the landfill is a source of cumulatively considerable increases of VOCs, NOX, CO, and Micro Particulate Matter and Greenhouse Gas Emissions that cannot be avoided or mitigated below a level of significance.

 Just 1 mile from our San Juan Hills High School, the Prima Deshecha landfill continuously leaks over 1 million cubic feet per day of toxic gas that our Kids at the High School could breathe.